Aquaman (film): Marketing

-In March 2017, prior to filming, a first look at Aquaman was shown during CinemaCon in Las Vegas, Nevada, with Momoa introducing a video of director James Wan displaying a concept art sizzle reel.
-Later, on July 22, the film's footage made its debut at San Diego Comic-Con (SDCC) 2017 with a teaser presented by Momoa during the Warner Bros. panel; director Wan presented the footage, stating that "in a lot of ways, this is an origin story," In April 2018, another teaser, with new footage, was shown by Wan and Momoa at CinemaCon, joined by Amber Heard, Patrick Wilson and Yahya Abdul-Mateen II on stage.
+In March 2017, before filming, a first look at Aquaman was shown during CinemaCon in Las Vegas, Nevada, with Momoa introducing a video of Wan displaying a concept art sizzle reel.
+Later, in July, the film's footage made its debut at San Diego Comic-Con with a teaser presented by Momoa during the Warner Bros. panel; Wan presented the footage, stating that "in a lot of ways, this is an origin story," In April 2018, another teaser, with new footage, was shown by Wan and Momoa at CinemaCon, joined by Amber Heard, Patrick Wilson and Yahya Abdul-Mateen II on stage.
 Wan teased the conflict between Arthur and Ocean Master, stating that "it's almost a very classic Shakespearean story about brother from another world vs. brother from another world.
 And it really is a classic story of sibling rivalry."

 On June 11, 2018, the film's first trailer was previewed at CineEurope.
-On July 21, 2018, the first trailer was released at SDCC 2018, considered the best received trailer; it was later attached to theatrical showings of Teen Titans Go!
-To the Movies, Mission: Impossible – Fallout, The Meg, The Predator and Venom.
+In July 2018, the first trailer was released at SDCC 2018, considered the best received trailer; it was later attached to theatrical showings of Mission: Impossible – Fallout, The Meg, The Predator, Venom, and First Man.
 The cast appeared on Sunday, July 22, as guests on Conan with Conan O'Brien during SDCC.
 By late August the studio held early test screenings with mixed reactions shared on social media describing the film as good but not great.
 On October 5, 2018, a 5-minute Extended Video was released by Warner Bros.
 The first official TV spot for the film came on October 16, followed by a second on November 1.
 The same month, character posters were released for Aquaman, Mera, Black Manta, Ocean Master, King Nereus, Queen Atlanna and Nuidis Vulko.

 On November 7, the studio announced the promotion tour schedule, which would take place during November and December with fan events, screenings and premieres, including Beijing, London, New York City, Manila, Los Angeles, Miami, Gold Coast, Sydney and Honolulu.
 Additionally, it was announced that the film would be screened on December 7, 2018, during Brazil Comic Con (CCXP) in São Paulo.
 The following week, an official behind the scenes featurette was released, which included footage not seen in the mainstream trailers.
 Two days later, the film's two main posters were released, depicting Aquaman and Mera in their costumes.
 On November 19 the final trailer was released, alongside the announcement of ticket sales.
 The same day, 30 minutes of footage was shown in China during the first stop of the film's promotion tour, generating rave reactions.

-The film's financial success has been attributed to the studio's marketing plan that attracted a broad demographic (particularly women) through advertising, social media and promotional partners.
+The film's financial success was attributed to the studio's marketing plan that attracted a broad demographic, particularly women, through advertising, social media and promotional partners.